 To better frame the type of risks that apply, boards should consider the environment they operate in.
 Understanding industry trends, applicable regulations, and market situation will help contextualize a discussion on risk.

 Completing a PESTLE analysis is a great way to manage this conversation.
 But, at a minimum, a board should understand and be able to describe:

 It’s impossible to completely identify and manage risks that a co-op might face.
 For example, prior to 2020, most co-ops weren’t thinking about how to respond to a global pandemic like Covid-19.
 Because environments and economies change, boards should re-visit risk management exercises regularly to identify new risks or changes in the operating environment.

 To start identifying risks, focus on specific projects or areas of operation.
 Keep track of these risks on a worksheet or whiteboard.
 Depending on the size of your co-op, break this list into sections that capture the risks affecting different areas of operation, divisions, or products.
 For smaller co-ops, consider using the following list to get started.
 Some examples have been added to help guide discussion:

 *NOTE: The above list provides examples and is not a comprehensive list of risks.
 Nor do all these risks apply to every co-op.
 Add or remove examples as appropriate.

-The next step is to unpack what impact identified risks might have on the co-op.
+The next step in risk identification and management is to unpack what impact identified risks might have on the co-op.
 Also consider how these risks can be prevented or mitigated.
 For example, to remain compliant with regulations, a co-op may need to hire a safety officer, an auditor, and host a member’s meeting.
 Heavy costs.
 But if the alternative is operating illegally, then the choice should be easy and the costs considered necessary.

 Once you have a list of risks, use these questions to understand the impact of each: